This article also applies to the following:

 - Click Import Updates.

 - WSUS opens a browser window in which you may be prompted to install an ActiveX control.
 You must install the ActiveX control to continue.

-- After the control is installed, you see the Microsoft Update Catalog screen.
-Enter 4099635 for the Security and Quality Rollup or enter 4291497 for the Preview of Quality Rollup into the Search box, and then click Search.
+- After the ActiveX control is installed, you see the Microsoft Update Catalog screen.
+Type 4345592 in the Search box, and then click Search.

 - Locate the .NET Framework packages that match the operating systems, languages, and processors in your environment.
 Click Add to add them to your basket.

 - After you select all the packages that you require, click View Basket.

 - To import the packages to your WSUS server, click Import.

 - After the packages are imported, click Close to return to WSUS.